sandeeppaulraj/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md

-After carefully following the project guidelines, i started implementing the project in an ipython notebook.
+After carefully following the project guidelines, I started implementing the project in an ipython notebook.
 I called this "P3.ipynb".
 I do some data exploration and output some sample images as well.
 My intention in this notebook was to keep things simple and start building the model, the way we did in the project videos.

 #### 2. Driving car in Autonomous Mode